jrobertson/leetpassword/README.md

     LeetPassword.generate(8) #=> sulaw3s1

-    # generate a password with a maxumum of 8 characters and
+    # generate a password with a maximum of 8 characters and
     #   use a custom leet character map

     LeetPassword.generate(12, {o: '0', a: '4'}) #=> ur0ch0rd